 Typical applications of press-hardened steels

-It was because of this that training was initiated by the IMI for technicians so that they could understand these steels and repair responsibly.
-They subsequently had to attend "Boron Awareness" courses so that they could understand these materials and how a vehicles chassis frame is made.
-This Blog post is part of that Boron Awareness course.
+Precisely because of this training was implemented by the IMI, so technicians understood these steels and repaired responsibly.
+Subsequently, they had to attend "Boron Awareness" courses to understand these materials and how a vehicle chassis frame was manufactured.

 ULTRA HIGH STRENGTH STEELS